danott/today-i-learned/_posts/2015-08-12-today-i-learned.md

 [CORS](http://www.html5rocks.com/en/tutorials/cors/) is real.
 The part that really tripped me up, is the preflight OPTIONS request.

-You can get handle this options request in Rails with a nice routing constraint.
+You can handle this options request in Rails with a nice routing constraint.

 ```ruby
 match '*', to: 'cors#handle', via: %i(options)